A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Powerfully advocate the job seeker

-A letter of recommendation plays a vital role in advocating a job seeker’s skills and qualities as outlined in the CV or resume.
+This letter plays a vital role in advocating a job seeker’s skills and qualities as outlined in the CV or resume.
 This advocacy shows that the writer has a strong belief in the competence and abilities of a job seeker.
-It also helps in boosting a job seeker’s application, therefore, ensuring that the hiring manager develops a positive perception of the candidate.
+It also helps boost a job seeker’s application, therefore, ensuring that the hiring manager develops a positive perception of the candidate.

 Add personality to a job application